 It is useful.
 Business owners who run Facebook ads are always looking for ways to improve their ROI and will jump on “the next, best thing” to push them ahead of their competition.

 It is relatively ultra-specific: I qualify this because a true ultra-specific headline would be, “Is Your Headline for Your Facebook Ad Campaign Targeting Dentists, Working?”

 However, this headline has 2 “ultra-specific” features that I do want to point out.
 It specifies “Facebook ads” instead of just “ad campaigns.”
 It also speaks directly to the reader by using “Your,” specifying the reader’s Facebook ads.
 (Tip #5 in action.)

-If I were to score this headline, I’d give it a 2.8, which is a very good score for a headline.
+If I were to score this headline, I’d give it a 2.8 out of 4, which is a very good score for a headline.
 Anything above a 2.5 should perform well.
 3 or above and you’re golden.

 Here’s the weird thing about Facebook ads in my opinion; The ad text comes before the headline.
 So, your text is really doing all the hard work a headline normally does (unless you omit the text, which you can do.)

 Much like your headline, your ad text needs to: